 Planning and implementation of measures in Demak takes place in alignment with field programmes of The Indonesian Ministry of Marine Affairs and Fisheries (MMAF) and the Indonesian Ministry of Public Works and Housing (MPWH).
 Both ministries are creating an enabling environment for implementation of Building with Nature nationwide.
 MMAF is the government body responsible for management of coastal and marine resources.
 MPWH is the government body responsible for technical and large infrastructure among which roads and coastal and river flood defences.

 We are looking for alternative ways to solve our coastal erosion problems and are eager to collaborate in Building with Nature

 Deltares and Wageningen Marine research (formerly IMARES) contribute and share knowledge on coastal ecology and geomorphology, and socio-economics.
 They are responsible for the design and monitoring of Building with Nature interventions.
-Deltares is further coordinating our Building with Nature training programme, together with the international water education facility UNESCO-IHE.
+Deltares, TU Delft and UNESCO-IHE are coordinating our Building with Nature training programme.
 The University of Diponegoro (UNDIP) in Semarang contributes local system knowledge to the design and supports on the ground monitoring.